kkjeer/higharc-challenge/README.md

 - React: web development framework.
 Used to develop components that respond to state changes.
 - [Microsoft Fluent UI](https://developer.microsoft.com/en-us/fluentui#/controls/web): web components including (but not limited to) buttons, text fields, dropdowns, search boxes, icons, and flexible stack layouts.
 Used to speed up the construction of styled web layouts.

+## Advanced Features

+- User can search smoothies by name
+- User can tag their smoothies